Next: Internal Objects

 -

-The whence argument is optional and defaults to 0
+The whence argument is optional and defaults to0(absolute file positioning); other values are1(seek

 file's end).
 There is no return value.